cairncms-dev/cairncms-dev/README.md

 My background is in highly regulated enterprise environments, using mostly Rust and C, so security and efficiency are naturally just how I think about software.
 I'd like to think this is evident with the first changes I made to CairnCMS post-fork: stripping the telemetry and cleaning up hundreds of Dependabot alerts (oof).

 I am eager to build the CairnCMS community and I'm always happy to chat.
 Please feel free to reach out at hello@cairncms.dev.
+You can also join our subreddit at https://www.reddit.com/r/CairnCMS/ (although please route issues and requests through the GitHub, thanks).